Badsworth/pfml_scripts/.github/PULL_REQUEST_TEMPLATE.md

 ## 👀 Demo

 > Screenshots, [GIF demos](https://www.cockos.com/licecap/), code examples or output to help show the changes working as expected.
 ProTip: you can drag and drop or paste images into this textbox.

+## 🌡 End to End testing

+> A note about whether end-to-end tests pass locally, or N/A if you don't think they apply to this pull request.